 How do you build good credit?

 - Pay your bills on time and for the full amount each month.
-In the case of a credit card, always pay, at least, your minimum payment amount (but always try to pay off the full balance each month).
+In the case of a credit card, always pay (at the least) your minimum payment amount (but always try to pay off the full balance each month).

 - Pay down your credit card(s) so that no more than 60% of the total amount available to you is used.
 For example, if you have a $10,000 credit card limit and you owe more than $6,000 on it, you are identified you as a financial risk.

 - Review your credit reports annually.
-You can order your credit reports for a fee online; however, there are free ones available so order the free ones and save yourself some money.
+You can order your credit reports for a fee online; however, there are free ones available, so save yourself some money.
 There are two main credit reporting agencies in Canada: Equifax Canada and Transunion.
-Each report slightly differently so request both.
+Each report slightly differently, so request both.

-- Report mistakes that you find on your credit report.
-Many Canadians have mistakes on their credit reports but if you don't know about them, no one will tell you so check annually.
+- Report mistakes you find on your credit report.
+Many Canadians have mistakes on their credit reports, but if you don't know about them, no one will tell you, so check annually.
 Find help understanding your credit report.